 Understanding the erosion of mountain ranges

-The relief of mountain ranges, such as the Alps or the Himalayas, results from the combined influence of the tectonics and the climate.
+The relief of mountain ranges, such as the Alps or the Himalayas, results from the combined influence of the tectonics and the climates.
 The respective importance of these two types of influence on the evolution of erosion in time and space is actively debated.
 The concentrations of 10Be in Himalayan river sands have enabled the erosion rates across the range to be determined.
 These data show a marked increase in erosion from the middle to the upper range which clearly follows that of tectonic uplift, and is, in contrast, disconnected from the spatial distribution of precipitation.
 These results support the idea that, in active mountain ranges, the distribution of erosion is primarily controlled by tectonics rather than climatic factors.